 Farmers and ranches have been building wood split rail fence for decades.
 Their go to choice in lumber?
 Anything they could find.
 Whatever species of tree grew natively in the location they farmed was what they constructed the fence from.

 However, today things are different.
-Because of how popular wood split rail fence has become, we now have many manufactures commercially manufacturing it.
+Because of how popular wood split rail fencing has become, we now have many manufactures commercially manufacturing it.
 As a result, a trip to the local home center or lumber yard and you’ll be able to find it.

 Today, commercially manufactured wood split rail fence come in three types of lumber.
-Western Red Cedar, Pressure Treated Yellow Pine and Black Locust Fence Posts with Hard Wood Rails.
+Western Red Cedar, Pressure Treated Yellow Pine and Black Locust Fence Posts with Hard Wood Fence Rails.
 However, depending on region, one type of wood may be more readily available than others.

 Let’s review the three types of wood split rail fence and take a closer look at why one choice in lumber might be better than the others for your application.